Can mindfulness meditation help migraine pain? Long-term migraineur Sarah Rathsack shares her findings.

 I’m a mom, teacher, wife, friend, writer, and person living with chronic migraine.
 My mind doesn’t just "shut off" to meditation.
 I imagine many people feel similarly.

-I started meditating as a natural way to combat the stress and anxiety that can trigger migraine attacks and linger afterward.
+I began meditating to help with the stress and anxiety that can cause migraine attacks (and often lingers afterward).
 I wanted to help myself deal with the inevitable pain by calming my mind and body.
-My hope was to find a sense of personal control over migraine, as living with a chronic illness often makes me feel powerless.
+My hope was to find a sense of personal control over migraine, as living with chronic pain and illness often makes me feel powerless.

 The short answer: maybe.